How Machine Learning Is Creating Value for Google and Facebook

 - Automating the ad-bidding process to ensure realtime placement.

 - Receiving data-driven insights to ensure they are spending their budgets effectively and unearthing and capitalizing on new opportunities.

 These functionalities allow advertisers of any size to benefit from technologies that may not otherwise be available to them, increasing their return on investment.
 Contrary to concerns that machine learning algorithms are replacing the need for human advertisers, we regard the trend as a positive development and view these technologies as tools for advertisers rather than a replacement.
-We view machine learning algorithms like a large group of interns, performing tedious and mundane tasks, freeing up human advertisers for strategic thinking.
+Machine learning algorithms perform tedious and mundane tasks, freeing up human advertisers for strategic thinking.
 As advertisers obtain more value from Alphabet and Facebook’s advertising offerings, they tend to bid higher in the ad auction, enabling both companies to fairly extract better pricing for the additional value they have created through machine learning techniques.
 These techniques also allow Google and Facebook to provide their advertising services globally and scale their advertising features across their diverse customer base, including new advertisers.